 As you will see from the information below, there are several ways to finance your graduate education.
 One of the main ways in which current students help finance their education, apart from financial aid, are the Foundation Scholarships, which are available to all students already enrolled in the MAHG Program.
 New MAHG students who are not yet able to apply for scholarships, or who cannot move to New Jersey, or who cannot pay the out-of-state rate, may consider enrolling first in the Genocide Prevention Certificate Program.
 The 15 credits earned online through the GPC eventually can be transferred to MAHG (assuming admittance to the MAHG Program), but they are considerably less expensive (see the current tuition costs).

-There are five basic ways to finance your education at Stockton:
+There are six basic ways to finance your education at Stockton: